Les Wampas: Didier Wampas

 In January 2013, Didier began recording his second solo album entitled Comme dans une garage (Like in a garage) at Toerag Studios in London with the Bikini Machine.
 It was released in April 2013 credited to "Didier Wampas & Bikini Machine".
+He also performs and records under the name "Sugar and Tiger", a band composed of various members of his family including his two sons.